AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 When you register or log in to AdGuard Mail or other AdGuard services, you will be directed to [auth.adguardaccount.com](https://auth.adguardaccount.com), where you may be required to provide your login credentials (email and password).
 Upon successful authorization, an OAuth access token is issued to the app.

-### Mailbox management
+### Mailbox management in Temp Mail

-When you manage your mailboxes, including actions such as creating, retrieving, or deleting a mailbox, the following information may be transmitted to our servers:
+When you manage your mailboxes, including actions such as creating, retrieving, or deleting a mailbox, the following information may be transmitted:

 - **Mailbox ID**: A unique identifier for the mailbox associated with your account that is used to perform the requested action.
 - **Temporary email address**: The temporary email address linked to the mailbox.